 The application form is a key tool in helping you collect the information you need to make funding decisions.
 It also has a big impact on the applicant's experience as they apply for funding.
 Fortunately, there are many resources available to help as you design your application.
 We've collected several below.

-- Your CSM can review your application form to ensure you're using best practices for form building in the system.
+- The Client Success Team can review your application form to ensure you're using best practices for form building in the system.
 For example, they can discuss adjustments to the question types you've chosen if there could be a better option for reporting down the road.

-- Compass, Foundant's online community (available here: Compass), is a great place to ask other funders for ideas and examples.
+- Compass, Foundant's online community, is a great place to ask other funders for ideas and examples.

-- Foundant's Resources page (available here: Resources) contains a wide variety of blogs, webinars, and coffee talks that include topics related to designing your grant and scholarship cycles.
+- Foundant's Resources page contains a wide variety of blogs, webinars, and coffee talks that include topics related to designing your grant and scholarship cycles.

 - Candid's Philanthropy Classification System

-- For grantmakers, Candid's resource on taxonomy (available here: Candid's Philanthropy Classification System) provides information on categorizing and classifying commonly collected information.
+- For grantmakers, Candid's resource on taxonomy provides information on categorizing and classifying commonly collected information.

 - Your Grantees and Scholarship Recipients